juniorjacob/c-highlight.js/README.md

 - PHP
 - JS

-Escape Character's get put under the class name hljs-escape-string, or escape-string as the keyword.
+Escape Character's get put under the class name hljs-escape_string, or escape_string as the keyword.

 note: backup-v1 branch keeps old class names, like hljs-keyword, the main branch will replace those with smaller terms